tthorntone/AdNauseam-Wiki/Manually-editing-per-site-switches.md

-If you plan to manually edit rules for [per-site switches](https://github.com/gorhill/uBlock/wiki/Quick-guide:-popup-user-interface#the-site-based-switches), here is the syntax.
+You can manually edit rules for per-site switches in the _"My rules"_ pane in the dashboard.

+There are no temporary vs. permanent settings for the [per-site switches](https://github.com/gorhill/uBlock/wiki/Quick-guide:-popup-user-interface#the-site-based-switches), any change to one or more switches will be immediately reflected in the permanent settings.

 There are currently three per-site switches supported: